What Is The Impact Of Shein’s Fast Fashion?

 In fast fashion, to fully understand the environmental impact, you need to know where the clothes are being made and where they're being shipped.
 Shein takes pride in being an international company, so like other large companies, it has warehouses scattered around the world and ships across 150 countries.

 These warehouses are located in China, the USA, Europe, Indonesia, and Vietnam, with China being the main manufacturing location.
-But in terms of suppliers themselves, Shein is oddly tight-lipped about details, despite seemingly being for the people and the planet.
+But in terms of suppliers themselves, Shein is oddly tight-lipped about the details.
+Even though they claimed they're for the people and the planet, it's strange that they're not talking about their suppliers.

 But one supplier that we do know about is the consumers themselves.
 As another public relations stunt, Shein last year launched the Shein Exchange.
 Since I last wrote about it, the exchange is still active, allowing users to resell their purchased clothing.